Wave-U-Mamba: An End-To-End Framework For High-Quality And Efficient Speech Super Resolution

 Speech Super-Resolution (SSR), also referred to as Bandwidth Extension (BWE) is a process that aims to reconstruct High-Resolution (HR) speech from Low-Resolution (LR) speech.
 This field has gained significant attention due to the widespread availability of speech data recorded at low sampling rates, which can be attributed to hardware limitations, bandwidth constraints, and various other factors.

 SSR is a generative task that leverages the power of modern generation backbones such as diffusion probabilistic models \cite{Han_2022, Lee_2021, liu2023audiosrversatileaudiosuperresolution}, Generative Adversarial Networks (GAN) \cite{Liu_2022, kumar2020nuganhighresolutionneural}, Generative Flow \cite{zhang2021wsrglowglowbasedwaveformgenerative}.
-One way to approach SSR involves generating HR waveform directly from LR waveform \cite{kuleshov2017audiosuperresolutionusing, sui2024trambahybridtransformermamba}.
+One way to approach SSR involves generating HR waveform directly from LR waveform \cite{kuleshov2017audiosuperresolutionusing, sui2024trambahybridtransformermamba, tdBWE}.
 However, given that speech waveforms are characterized by significantly longer sequence lengths compared to mel spectrogram representations, conventional works first map the LR mel spectrogram to HR mel spectrogram and then project the recovered mel spectrogram onto a waveform through a well-defined vocoder \cite{liu2023audiosrversatileaudiosuperresolution, Liu_2022}.
 This two-step approach offers the advantage of decomposing the SSR task into simpler modules, akin to the traditional two-stage modeling employed in tasks such as Text-to-Speech (TTS) \cite{ren2022fastspeech2fasthighquality, shen2018naturalttssynthesisconditioning, wang2017tacotronendtoendspeechsynthesis}.

-Despite the promising results achieved by previous works, certain limitations remain.
+Despite the promising results achieved by two-step approaches, certain limitations remain.
 The mel spectrogram, being a feature-reduced representation, inherently discards phase information during the conversion process.
 This introduces an additional challenge of implicit phase reconstruction during the SSR process.
-Previous works incorporate a pretrained vocoder to solve the problem so that the SSR frameworks can only aim at recovering the high-frequency components.
-However, this approach prevents end-to-end training of the model and is inefficient, as the phase information could be preserved if the waveform were directly utilized.
+Previous works incorporate a pretrained vocoder to solve the problem so that SSR frameworks can only aim at recovering the high-frequency magnitudes.
+However, this approach often does not render fully end-to-end training of the model \cite{Liu_2022, liu2023audiosrversatileaudiosuperresolution, shen2018naturalttssynthesisconditioning} and is inefficient, as phase information could be preserved if the waveform were directly utilized.